lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    - The attribute ``index`` points to the index of the event indicator, which JModelica will add as an output of the FMU.
-   - The attribute ``reverseDependencies`` lists the index of the variables and state derivatives that need to be updated when this event fires.
+   - The attribute ``reverseDependencies`` lists the index of the variables and state derivatives that can be updated when this event fires.

 Note that for the event indicator, the ``dependencies`` can be obtained from the section